Oscar Wilde: Biographies

 Oscar Wilde: A Critical Study by Arthur Ransome was published in 1912.
 The book only briefly mentioned Wilde's life, but subsequently, Ransome (and The Times Book Club) were sued for libel by Lord Alfred Douglas.
 At the High Court in London in April 1913, Douglas lost the libel action after a reading of De Profundis refuted his claims.

 Richard Ellmann wrote his 1987 biography Oscar Wilde, for which he posthumously won a National (US) Book Critics Circle Award in 1988 and a Pulitzer Prize in 1989.
 In 1997, it was the basis for the British film Wilde, directed by Brian Gilbert and starring Stephen Fry as the title character.

 Neil McKenna's 2003 biography, The Secret Life of Oscar Wilde, offers an exploration of Wilde's sexuality.
 Often speculative in nature, it was widely criticised for its pure conjecture and lack of scholarly rigour.
 Thomas Wright's Oscar's Books (2008) explores Wilde's reading from his childhood in Dublin to his death in Paris.
 After tracking down many books that once belonged to Wilde's Tite Street library (dispersed at the time of his trials), Wright was the first to examine Wilde's marginalia.

 In 2018, Matthew Sturgis' Oscar: A Life, was published in London.
 The book incorporates rediscovered letters and other documents and is the most extensively researched biography of Wilde to appear since 1988.
 Rupert Everett starred as Wilde in, and wrote the screenplay for, The Happy Prince (2018), a biographical drama film about Wilde following his release from prison.

 Parisian literati also produced several biographies and monographs on him.
 André Gide wrote In Memoriam, Oscar Wilde and Wilde also features in his journals.
 Thomas Louis, who had earlier translated books on Wilde into French, produced his own L'esprit d'Oscar Wilde in 1920.
 Modern books include Philippe Jullian's Oscar Wilde, and L'affaire Oscar Wilde, ou, Du danger de laisser la justice mettre le nez dans nos draps (The Oscar Wilde Affair, or, On the Danger of Allowing Justice to put its Nose in our Sheets) by Odon Vallet, a French religious historian.

+Merlin Holland, Wilde's grandson, wrote After Oscar, The Legacy of a Scandal (2025) a work that seeks to undo the fallacies and fabrications about Wilde's life.
+Holland writes that Wilde died of cerebral meningitis following an ear injury that he had sustained in prison, and not from syphilis.
+Holland also writes that his mother Thelma had burnt pages from his father Vyvyan's book Son of Oscar Wilde insisting that Wilde was basically heterosexual.